-- 97. The main inhabited area at risk of fluvial (river) flooding in Greater Norwich is in the Wensum valley covering parts of central Norwich (see map 3 below). - 98.
-There are small scale flood defences across Greater Norwich with more extensive defences by the River Wensum within The Close area of central Norwich and on the River Bure at Buxton.
-There are also flood defences within the neighbouring Broads Authority planning area, with an extensive programme of improvements being implemented within the Broads40.
+98.99.
+The main inhabited area at risk of fluvial (river) flooding in Greater Norwich is in the Wensum valley covering parts of central Norwich (see map 3 below).

-37 Source: Norwich City Council Monitoring
+&lt;sup>37 Source: Norwich City Council Monitoring

-38 Source: Department for Business, Energy and Industrial Strategy Between 2005 and 2017, Greater Norwich emissions fell by 35%, East of England emissions by 35% and UK emissions by 39%.
+Source: Department for Business, Energy and Industrial Strategy Between 2005 and 2017, Greater Norwich emissions fell by

+35%, East of England emissions by 35% and UK emissions by 39%.

-39 Source: Scoping Report for the New Anglia LEP Climate Change and Adaptation and Carbon Reduction Action Plan (July 2019)
+&lt;sup>39 Source: Scoping Report for the New Anglia LEP Climate Change and Adaptation and Carbon Reduction Action Plan (July 2019)